case-contract-testing/contract-case/packages/case-plugin-base/docs/case-plugin-base.matchcontextbytype.md

 ## MatchContextByType interface

-Indicates that the matchers should default to shape matching
+If the context is assignable to this type, it indicates that the matchers should default to shape (ie, type) matching

 **Signature:**